brendanmcc02/film-rec/notes.md

 ## Letterboxd Integration

 * use diary.csv.
 Get rid of tags, Date, rewatch columns.
 * diary.csv has potentially multiple entries for a single film, so only take the most recent one.
 * create a temp letterboxd & imdb account, play around with IMDb rating a film multiple times and seeing what happens when that is imported into lb.

+### Pre-processing

+* work backwards (last entry in `diary.csv`) and then remove duplicate entries
+* search by title
+  * lower case title
+  * sub hyphen characters (***hyphen characters are different between the 2 datasets!***)
+* if title matches: check if year matches
+* add this film to myFilmData, augmenting it with data (genres, runtime, numVotes, etc.) from allFilmData

 ## CHAT GPT